Islamic banking and finance: Interest and credit sales

-While Usmani and other Islamic Banking pioneers envisioned credit sales like murâbaḥah being a limited part of the Islamic Banking industry and subordinate to profit and loss sharing, it has become the "most common" mode of Islamic financing.
+While Usmani and other Islamic banking pioneers envisioned credit sales like murâbaḥah being a limited part of the Islamic banking industry and subordinate to profit and loss sharing, it has become the "most common" mode of Islamic financing.

-The distinction between credit sales and interest has also come under attack from critics such as Khalid Zaheer and Muhammad Akram Khan – criticizing it from opposite points of view.
-Zaheer considers profit from credit sales to be riba, the same as interest, and notes the lack of enthusiasm of orthodox scholars – such as the Council of Islamic Ideology – for credit sales-based Islamic Banking, which they (the council) call "no more than a second best solution from the viewpoint of an ideal Islamic system".
+The distinction between credit sales and interest has also come under attack from critics such as Khalid Zaheer and Muhammad Akram Khan, criticizing it from opposite points of view.
+Zaheer considers profit from credit sales to be riba, the same as interest, and notes the lack of enthusiasm of orthodox scholars (such as the Council of Islamic Ideology) for credit sales-based Islamic banking, which the Council calls "no more than a second best solution from the viewpoint of an ideal Islamic system".

 Khan calls the distinction "frivolous and laboured", a way of charging interest using another name, necessary because businesses "cannot survive where cash and credit prices are equal".

-Others note that in terms of standard accounting practice and truth-in-lending regulations getting 90 days credit on a Rs 10000 product and paying an extra Rs 500, cost very nearly the same and is considered very nearly the same as paying in cash, using a three-month loan at 20% per annum.
+Others note that in terms of standard accounting practice and truth-in-lending regulations, getting 90 days credit on a Rs 10000 product and paying an extra Rs 500, cost very nearly the same and is considered very nearly the same as paying in cash, using a three-month loan at 20% per annum.

 Taqi Usmani, however, explains that this is a "misconception".

 Paying more for credit when buying a product ("an exchange of commodities for money") does not violate Sharia law, but exchange of "one unit of money for another of the same denomination" ("an exchange of money for money") and charging for credit is a violation of Sharia.
 The cash loan is different because "money has no intrinsic utility".

 Other orthodox supporters (such as Kahf) have defended the Sharia-compliance of the practice saying that among other things, attaching commodities to money in finance prevents money from being used for speculative purposes.
 Critics report widespread abuses of "synthetic" murabaha, which are loans with interest in all but name.

 Types of Islamic lending

 One of the pioneers of Islamic banking, Mohammad Najatuallah Siddiqui, suggested a two-tier mudarabah model as the basis of a riba-free banking.
 The bank would act as the capital partner in mudarabah accounts with the depositor on one side and the entrepreneur on the other side.
 (Another pioneer Taqi Uthmani called mudarabah and another profit-sharing form of finance musharakah, the "real and ideal instruments of financing in Shari‘ah".)
-This model would be supplemented by a number of fixed-return models—mark-up (murabaha), leasing (ijara), cash advances for the purchase of agricultural produce (salam) and cash advances for the manufacture of assets (istisna), etc. In practice, the fixed-return models, in particular murabaha model, became the industry staples, not supplements, as they bear results most similar to the interest-based finance models.
+This model would be supplemented by a number of fixed-return models—mark-up (murabaha), leasing (ijara), cash advances for the purchase of agricultural produce (salam) and cash advances for the manufacture of assets (istisna), etc. In practice, the fixed-return models, in particular the murabaha model, became the industry staples, not supplements, as they bear results most similar to interest-based finance models.
 Assets managed under these products far exceed those in "profit-loss-sharing modes" such as mudarabah and musharakah.